Posts Tagged Santa Fe

 After exploring a population that students have a form of resistance to working with (from lack of information to disinterest, to strong opposition) through a research and reflection paper, they were asked to look at how their resistance is a…

-Posted February 12th, 2013 by & filed under New Thoughts from President Nolan, Top News.
+Posted February 12th, 2013 by & filed under Reflections from President Nolan, Top News.

 The new Heartlink (SWC’s newsletter) is out!
 There are many pieces of great interest, but the lead article tracks the expansion, enhancement and beautification of Southwestern College’s campus.
 We started with the decision in 2009 to build the Art Therapy building.
 That decision set up on a path that has is driving us into our…

-Posted January 17th, 2013 by & filed under Paintsplash - Art Therapy, Student Reflections and Updates, Top News.
+Posted January 17th, 2013 by & filed under Art Therapy/Counseling at SWC, Student Reflections and Updates, Top News.

 by Katherine Beck